Negotiating Global Settlements: The UK Perspective

 DPAs have to date been made available only for a limited range of corporate economic offences prosecuted by either the CPS or the SFO.
 Statute governs eligibility for a DPA, its contents and the manner in which it is to be negotiated and approved, with limited discretion left to either the corporate or the prosecuting authority.
 This departure from the much more flexible US model complicates any predictions as to how frequently DPAs will be relied on in practice in the United Kingdom, but this section will consider practical issues arising from the negotiation of the first UK DPA as part of a global settlement.

 The legislation requires the judge hearing the application to be satisfied that a DPA is in the interests of justice (as opposed to prosecution of the corporate).
-The four DPAs agreed at the time of writing, Standard Bank plc, XYZ Ltd, Rolls-Royce and Tesco Stores Limited, were all heard by Sir Brian Leveson, President of the Queen’s Bench Division, who (as is clear from the judgments in relation to the first three DPAs) went to considerable lengths to satisfy himself that the proposed DPAs were in the interests of justice and that the terms were fair, reasonable and proportionate.
+The four DPAs agreed at the time of writing, Standard Bank plc, XYZ Ltd, Rolls-Royce and Tesco Stores Limited, were all heard by Sir Brian Leveson, President of the King’s Bench Division, who (as is clear from the judgments in relation to the first three DPAs) went to considerable lengths to satisfy himself that the proposed DPAs were in the interests of justice and that the terms were fair, reasonable and proportionate.
 Notably in Rolls-Royce he said that the involvement of prosecutors in different countries (in this case, the United States and Brazil) should not preclude a DPA in the United Kingdom, but the extension of criminality to these countries is relevant to the balancing exercise of whether the DPA is in the interests of justice.

 In the Standard Bank decision, Leveson P noted that the first consideration must be the seriousness of the conduct and in this regard emphasised that the potential criminality faced by the bank was the failure to prevent intended bribery committed by senior officers of a sister company.
 He also noted the SFO’s conclusion that there was insufficient evidence to suggest that any of Standard Bank’s employees had committed an offence.
 Nevertheless, in the Rolls-Royce DPA, Leveson P described the conduct of the company as some of the ‘most serious’ breaches of criminal law in the areas of bribery and corruption but found that a DPA was ultimately in the interests of justice because of the extent of other factors, demonstrating that, in certain circumstances, the seriousness of the conduct need not be a bar for a company looking to agree a DPA with the authorities.
 In particular Rolls-Royce was unique because of the extent of the negative impact that a prosecution of the company would have had on employees and others innocent of any misconduct – factors that were taken into account by Leveson P when balancing the public interest and interests of justice in ultimately approving the DPA.